jecki/DHParser/documentation_src/index.rst

 * Macros to reduce code repetition within grammars and includes to avoid code repetition between grammars.
-* Parsing Expression Grammar (PEG) parser with memoization and strong left recursion support (direct and indirect, but not interwoven left recursion)
+* Parsing Expression Grammar (PEG) parser with memoization and strong left recursion support (experimental full left-recursion support with a variant of Luke Hutchinson's squirrel parser algorthm)
 * unit testing framework for grammars
 * post mortem debugger for generated parsers
 * support for fail tolerant parsing
 * customizable error messages
 * extensive tree processing facilities
-* support for building language servers (experimental)
+* support for building language servers
 * full Unicode support

 DHParser is by now mature and "production ready".
 It is being used in several projects,